mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 File permissions
 ----------------

-One of the reasons that using :program:`sudo` indiscriminately will destroy your Ubuntu is file permissions.
-If you open a file and save it as :program:`sudo`, you'll change its permissions, and that might be enough to even block you from logging into Ubuntu via the :abbr:`GUI (Graphics User Interface)`.
+One of the reasons that using :program:`sudo` indiscriminately will destroy your Ubuntu is `file permissions <https://help.ubuntu.com/community/FilePermissions>`_.
+For example, if you *simply* open a file and save it as :program:`sudo`, you'll change its permissions, and that might be enough to even block you from logging into Ubuntu via the :abbr:`GUI (Graphics User Interface)`.